raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ## Running your experiment for 3 hours

-In this section we are going to modify our `main.py` so that it will run and stop itself after 180 minutes!
-We need to ensure that our program gracefully shuts down (e.g. closes the camera, closes any open file, clears the LED matrix) to ensure we don't lose any data.
+In this section we are going to modify our `main.py` so that it will run and stop itself just before our 180 minutes slot is over!
+We need to ensure that our program gracefully shuts down to ensure we don't lose any data.

-#### The datetime library
+### The datetime library

 One way to stop a Python program after a specific length of time is using the `datetime` Python library.
 This library makes it easy to work with times and compare them.
 Doing so without the library is not always straightforward: it's easy to get it wrong using normal mathematics.
 For example, it's simple to work out the difference in time between 10:30 and 10:50 (subtract 30 from 50), but slightly more complicated when you have 10:44 and 11:17 (add (60 - 44) to 17).
 Things become even trickier if the two times are split across two days (for example, the difference in minutes between 23:07 on Monday 31 May and 11:43 on Tuesday 1 June).
 The `datetime` library makes this type of operation much simpler by allowing you to create `datetime` objects that you can simply add to or subtract from each other.